DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 |

-As it can be seen, the user needs to define a region of intereset graphically or manually by entering the pixel locations of the ROI1 (top left conrner pixel location) and ROI2 (bottom right corner pixel location).
+As it can be seen, you need to define a region of interest graphically or manually by entering the pixel locations of the ROI1 (top left corner pixel location) and ROI2 (bottom right corner pixel location).
 By default, the output image will have the same size as the input image.
-However, the user can resize the output image to the ROI size if needed by unchecking the "Keep Image Size Constant" checkbox.
+However, you can resize the output image to the ROI size if needed by unchecking the "Keep Image Size Constant" checkbox.

 An example of the input image and the output image using the above settings is shown below, respectively.